 Home Accessibility Resources for Independent Living

-Modernize is well aware of the issues that surround aging and thus, the need for good universal design.
+Modernize is well aware of the issues that surround aging and thus, the need for good universal design and home accessibility.
 For instance, the CDC reports that one out of four older adults has a fall every year, that home hazards are one of the conditions that make a fall more likely, and that falls are the most common cause of traumatic brain injuries.

-Let’s take a look at a few ways to make the home safer – not just for seniors, but for everyone who might live in the household.
+Let’s take a look at a few ways to foster home accessibility and safety – not just for seniors, but for everyone who might live in the household.
 Some of these options include walk-in tubs, stair chair lifts, and medical alert devices.

-When looking at elements of the bathroom designed to make life easier for those who want to age in place, a walk-in tub is a must.
+When looking at elements of the bathroom designed to bolster home accessibility for those who want to age in place, a walk-in tub is a must.
 These tubs usually fit into the same space as your existing tub, but the safety features make it a long-term investment not only in the comfort and safety of your bathroom, but also in the potential resale value of your home down the road.